NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 <img align="left" src="/resources/T430-new.png" alt="Lenovo Thinkpad T430" width="300">
 <img align="right" src="/resources/homepage.png" alt="Opencore" width="200">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
+## WHAT DOES THIS FORK CHANGE?
+This fork is an updated version of jozews preconfigured EFI, in MacOS 14.4+ some breaking API changes were introduced that causes the orignal EFI to crash when trying to install Sonoma.

+## HOW DO I INSTALL?
+*
+* You will need a Mac with opencore legacy patcher installed on it, if you dont own a Mac first follow the original guide and install MacOS 12 on the t430
+* Create a MacOS installer with opencore legacy and install it to a 32GB or higher USB drive
+* Use MountEFI to mount the EFI of the USB drive
+* Copy the EFI folder from releases into the EFI parition
+* Within the installer erase the drive and make sure its formatted to APFS
+* Install MacOS
+* Follow the post install section

+## [README!!!]
+IMPORTANT NOTES ABOUT THIS FORK
+* By default this config is for 768p displays, in config.plist change APPL,ig-platform-id from 03006601 to 04006601 for 900p displays.
+* Delete all data on your drive before installing (if not already using Mac)

 ## SUMMARY
 This guide will provide a EFI folder configured to install macOS 10.13 to 14 on the Thinkpad T430 using OpenCore Bootloader with every device working with some exceptions depending on your particular T430 model (see below)